Agoric/documentation/main/zoe/guide/contracts/constantProductAMM.md

 `Out` for the trader's `want` amount.  `getInputPrice()` and `getOutputPrice()` each take two amounts.
 When `getInputPrice()` or `swapIn()` is called, the `amountOut` parameter indicated the desired `amountOut`; if `amountIn` is insufficient to provide that much, the result indicates that no trade will take place.
+(The returned amountIn and amountOut will both be empty amounts.)
 Similarly, when `swapIn()` or `getOutputPrice()` is called, `amountIn` is treated as a maximum.
 If it would take a greater amount to get the specified `amountOut`, the result indicates no trade.

 When adding and removing liquidity, the keywords are `Central`, `Secondary`, and `Liquidity`.
 Adding liquidity uses `Central` and `Secondary` in the `give` section